 The majority of organisms on earth cause disease or are parasitic, and it could be said that a thorough understanding of biology should necessarily involve the study of infectious disease.
 Yet only within the past two decades has there been a realization that diseases may regulate populations, stabilize ecosystems, and be responsible for major biological features such as reproductive systems or genomic structures.
 Disease is of course responsible for large amounts of human misery and death, and it is all the more remarkable that our understanding of disease as an ecological and evolutionary force is in its infancy.
 In this course we will discuss our historical and current understandings of infectious disease biology.
 We will include studies of human, animal, and plant diseases, as well as their impacts on wild and domestic populations.
 Three classroom hours per week.

 Requisite: Biology 23 or 32 or permission from the instructor.
 Limited to 15 students.
 Spring semester.
-Professor Hood.2014-15: Not offered
+Professor Hood.2018-19: Not offered

 The topic is the ecology and evolution of plant-animal interactions.
 Most animals on Earth obtain their energy from green plants, and thus it is not surprising that interactions between plants and animals have played a prominent role in our current understanding of how ecological processes such as predation, parasitism, and mutualism shape evolutionary patterns in plants and animals.
 In this course we will start our analysis with a consideration of how plant-animal relationships evolve by studying examples from both extant systems and the fossil record.
 Next we will examine the different kinds of plant-animal interactions (pollination, seed dispersal, seed predation, and herbivory, to mention a few) that have evolved on our planet, and the ecological processes promoting reciprocal evolution of defenses and counter-defenses, attraction, and deceit.
 Finally, we will turn our attention to global change and the implications of human alteration of the environment for the future of plant-animal relationships, such as pollination, which are of vital importance to life on Earth.
 Three classroom hours per week.

 Requisite: Biology 23 or 32 or permission from the instructor.
 Limited to 14 students.
 Not open to first-year students.
 Fall semester.
-Professor Temeles.2014-15: Offered in Fall 2014
+Professor Temeles.2018-19: Offered in Spring 2019

 Conservation biology is a highly interdisciplinary field, requiring careful consideration of biological, economic, and sociological issues.
 Solutions to biodiversity conservation and environmental challenges are even more complex.
 To date, efforts to safeguard biological diversity for future generations have largely failed.
 This seminar will focus on emerging cutting-edge solutions to those challenges and will involve the integration of biological, economic, technological, and socio-political threats and opportunities.
 The course will include readings from the primary literature, group discussions, problem-solving exercises, and presentations.
 Topics will include environmental markets, biodiversity banking, "re-wilding," invasive species, and environmental psychology.
 Three classroom hours per week.

 Requisite: Biology 23 or 32 or permission from the instructor.
 Limited to 14 students.
 Not open to first-year students.
 Spring semester.
-Copeland Fellow Donlan.2014-15: Not offered
+Copeland Fellow Donlan.2018-19: Not offered

 Honors students take three courses of thesis research, usually, but not always, with the double course load in the spring.
 The work consists of seminar programs, individual research projects, and preparation of a thesis on the research project.